FUN FACT: Did you know that your skin accounts for about 15% of your body weight?

 It creates minor bruises which either appears as purple or red mark known as “Petechiae” or “sha”.

 Gua Sha has been used by a good number of Holistic category finalists in The Skin Games as part of their treatment modality.
+I see on social media that this treatment has already become extremely popular and I assume that promotional campaigns run by companies such as The Marketing Heaven stand behind it.

 History of Gua Sha